How Heating Has and Will Change

 Back to simplicity… Solar Passive Design & Passive House Design.

-The techniques of passive solar building design were invented and put into practice thousands of years ago, by necessity, before the invention of mechanical heating.
-The combination of passive solar design and modern insulative building materials with air tight construction techniques comes close to, or achieving Passive House design (Passivhaus), i.e. the energy required to keep a home warm becomes manageable with “NO” or a small amount of energy input.
+The techniques of passive solar building design were invented and put into practice thousands of years ago by necessity, before the invention of mechanical heating.
+The combination of passive solar design and modern insulative building materials with airtight construction techniques comes close to, or achieving Passive House design (Passivhaus), This means the energy required to keep a home warm becomes manageable with “NO” or a small amount of energy input.
 Forced ventilation systems recover heat from the air exiting and entering the home, ensuring a high level of air quality with minimal energy loss.
 Passive house design also eliminates, condensation, mould, and allergens due to forced air ventilation filtration.

 The key beneficial features of the home dynamics are: